-- Establish a method of effective communication with nearby municipalities. - Create a joint committee with the towns of Dakota, Wautoma, Marion and Mt.
+- Establish a method of effective communication with nearby municipalities. - Participate in a joint committee with the City of Wautoma, and the towns of Dakota, Marion and Mt.
 Morris to discuss planning issues within the area.
-This committee could review development proposals within both the city and a 1.5 mile radius of the city borders.
-This committee could address jurisdictional boundaries, land use and service levels. - Adopt cooperative boundary agreements with all surrounding towns.
-All cooperative boundary agreements should have sunset clauses so that these agreements can be periodically reviewed and updated.
+This committee could review development proposals, address jurisdictional boundaries, land use and service levels within a 1.5 mile radius of the city borders. - Work with the City of Wautoma to draft and adopt limited agreements for the provision of municipal services for areas within the town.